TIY-Austin-Front-End-Engineering/Final-Project-Planning/README.md

 ### Deliverables

 * Create a GitHub repo for your final project.
 Read up on how to use markdown to format your project README if you don't already know how.
+Use this [Example README](/EXAMPLE_README.md) as a starting point.
 	* [Markdown Basics](https://help.github.com/articles/markdown-basics/)
 	* [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)
 * Watch this TED Talk.
 Fair warning: it's kind of cheesy and dated and might make you cringe, but some of the points are great for how to structure your project pitch.